hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 Password(OTP):
 Password:
 ```
-7. open a web browser on your PC or laptop to access the jupyter server:
+7. open a web browser on your PC or laptop to access the jupyter server
 ```
 URL Address: localhost:8888
 Password or token: $USER    # your account ID on Neuron